jasonlim131/looksRdeceiving/README.md

 We encourage further research in the following areas:

 - Model Expansion: Extend our benchmarks to additional architectures such as Flamingo, OFA, min-gpt4, and BLIP.
-Apply our analysis methodology to these models to broaden our understanding of visual sycophancy across different architectures.
+Apply our analysis methodology to these models to broaden our understanding of agreeableness bias across different architectures.
 - Mechanistic Analysis: Conduct in-depth investigations of open-source models exhibiting visual bias.
 This could begin with embedding projections to understand the overlap in representation.